 Don’t let their tiny size fool you—what hummingbirds lack in stature, they more than make up for in spunk and spirit.
 It’s not at all uncommon for one hummingbird, usually a male, to claim a feeder as his own and aggressively chase away all other would-be visitors.
 While it’s entertaining to watch their aerial hijinks, as they swoop and swirl while chattering madly, chances are you’d like to have as many hummers as possible visit your feeder.
 The solution is simple: Hang at least two feeders (preferably more), spacing them at least 10 feet apart from each other.
 This way, the dominant bird can still defend his turf, but you’ll be able to enjoy other visiting hummingbirds as well.

 Although they don’t drink much water, as the nectar they sip provides enough to keep them hydrated, hummingbirds do need water for bathing, just like other birds.
 The splishing and splashing helps keep their feathers in good condition by washing away any sticky nectar residue that might have dripped while drinking.
 Bathing also helps remove pests and dust.
 But unlike many other backyard birds, hummingbirds rarely visit traditional birdbaths.
 What they do love, however, is mist.
 To attract more hummers to your yard with a misting water feature, install a very shallow fountain with a solar-powered bubbler, like the OKMEE Solar Fountain, set to the finest spray.
+(For other top-quality options, see our researched guide to the best solar birdbath fountains.)
 Position the fountain where it’s fairly close to the feeder and also to a shrub or tree where the hummers can safely perch while their feathers dry.

 3. Ward off ants and bees.